caocmai/caocmai.github.io/README.md

 </p>

 ## About Me
-Mostly build iOS apps but sometimes work on web apps as well.
-[View portfolio](https://www.makeschool.com/portfolio/cao-mai)
+I enjoy working with other people to solve coding problems or develop projects.
+I like to build user friendly iOS app and web apps.
+[View portfolio](https://www.makeschool.com/portfolio/cao-mai) or my [Github](https://github.com/caocmai) for all my projects.

 #### Sample Projects